LucienIV/MechaCar_Statistical_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/92831138/156824679-e065369f-118c-433a-90ee-e9956877f3c8.png)

-As can be seens, the angle of the spoiler and the presence of All Wheel Drive provide a non-random amount of variance to the Miles Per Gallon values in the dataset.
+As can be seen, the angle of the spoiler and the presence of All Wheel Drive provide a non-random amount of variance to the Miles Per Gallon values in the dataset.
 The weight of the vehicle also provides a non-random amount of variance, albeit less than the prior two variables.
 The p value returned for the intercept indicated that the null hypothesis can be rejected as the slope is not considered to be zero.
-The R-Squared value indicates that the linear model will predict the mpg of the prototypes with relative effectiness.
-As it stands with the current data the model can predict with rouoghly seventy percent accuracy.
+The R-Squared value indicates that the linear model will predict the mpg of the prototypes with relative effectiveness.
+As it stands with the current data the model can predict with roughly seventy percent accuracy.

 ## Summary Statistics on Suspension Coils
 The results for the total summary and lot summary respectively are as follows: